-CONTINUING EDUCATION
+CONTINUING AND WORK-FORCE EDUCATION

-The Navarro College Continuing Education Program is designed to fill a need in the community for lifelong learning and training.
-Workforce and a workforce courses are open to interested individuals 17 years of age or older regardless of educational background.
-Classes are available throughout the year and do not follow regular semester guidelines.
-This flexibility allows Navarro College to meet requests for classes on a timely basis.
+The Navarro College Continuing and Workforce Education Program is designed to fill a need in the community for lifelong learning and training.
+Workforce education and continuing education courses are open to interested individuals 17 years of age or older regardless of educational background.
+Classes are available on a flexible schedule and are not necessarily tied to standard semester dates.